PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 Since we have already performed a sizable data split, I found that performing an additional data split for our model selection in this context would be inappropriate.
-This is partially because if we do an additional data split on the inference set, we would only have a few hundred survey responses to select our final model.
+If we do an additional data split on the inference set, we would only have a few hundred survey responses to select our final model.